johanhedin/nanoca/doc/SMARTCARD.md

 pkcs15-init --erase-card
 ```

-You will be asked for the Security Officer PIN to preform the erase.
+You will be asked for the Security Officer PIN to perform the erase.
 If you
-have lost it, the card is "lost" to.
+have lost it, the card is "lost" too.

 ## PKCS #11 related references